If you’re looking for things to do in New York and want to visit all of the iconic spots on offer, then here’s a guide for your bucket list.

 There are also plenty of places to grab some refreshments, from large restaurants to smaller cafes and food stalls.

-Visiting this urban oasis in the midst of one of the busiest cities in the world is definitely enjoyable and a favourite for my New York bucket list of things to do.
+Visiting this urban oasis in the midst of one of the busiest cities in the world is definitely enjoyable and a favourite for my NYC bucket list of things to do.

 7. Times Square